 An outdated theme is a very big vulnerability open for hackers to exploit.
 Hacking has become software-based and 1000s of websites running a free theme get hacked every now and then.
-GP premium also offers Import/Export options that backs up every part of your site data.
-Preventing you from a complete data wipe-off, in-case your site gets hacked.
+GP premium also offers Import/Export options that back up every part of your site data.
+Preventing you from a complete data wipe-off, in case your site gets hacked.

 GeneratePress premium has all the features that you’ve already seen under GeneratePress free theme.
 We will perform a detailed analysis as to what you get with the GeneratePress premium theme.

 GeneratePress Free vs Premium